Welcome!

 –

-Virginia O’Brien (1919-2001), quirky vocalist known as “Miss Red Hot Frozen Face” wowed audiences in MGM musicals like The Big Store (1941) with the Marx Brothers and Panama Hattie (1942)–see link below:
+Virginia O’Brien (1919-2001) a/k/a “Miss Red Hot Frozen Face,” quirky vocalist wowed audiences in The Big Store (1941) with Marx Brothers and Panama Hattie (1942).

 –